 PV panels convert sunlight into electricity (PV power).
 It is a readily applicable and environmentally friendly technique for generating electricity.
-Too much electricity generated can easily be supplied to the electricity grid.
+Generating too much electricity can easily be feed in to the electricity grid.

-There are also more and more products on the market, in which photovoltaic cells are integrated into building materials, such as roofing, façade panels or roof tiles.
+There are also more and more products on the market, which are integrating photovoltaic cells, such as building materials, roofing, façade panels or roof tiles.
 PV panels last 30 – 35 years.
 Generally, the PV panel manufacturers guarantee that the PV panels will still produce at least 80% of the original yield after 25 years.

 There are two types:

-Portuguese sunlight is ideally suited to generate sustainable electricity.
+Portuguese sunlight is perfect to generate sustainable electricity.
 It delivers clean energy that never runs out.
 Solar cells convert that light into clean and free energy.
 Good for the global warming and for your wallet.

 Germany, Spain and Portugal are investing in the energy companies.
 There are photovoltaic power plants.
 Huge installations of PV panels that generate electricity.
 Portugal has thermal plants.
 The word thermal indicates that they use the heat to eventually make electricity.

 The power plants consist of hollow mirrors that combine the sunlight to heat up liquid and develop steam.
-Turbines will be driven by the steam force.
+Steam force is driving Turbines.
 There are also thermal plants in Spain.
 Another name for it is Concentrated Power plants.

 A disadvantage of thermal plants (Concentrated Power plants) is that they require a lot of water to cool the steam in the turbine.
 Every 1,000 kWh costs 3 m3 of water, which can not be reused because it just evaporates.

-In Spain and Germany, large plants with thousands of square meters of photovoltaic panels have been built with a subsidy.
+In Spain and Germany, they are building large plants with thousands of square meters photovoltaic panels with a subsidy.
 The capacity of such solar PV systems amounts to more than 1 MWp (megawatt peak).
 One MWp is 1 million watt peak.